NIST Technology Partnerships Office

 Her responsibilities include preparing annual reports on technology transfer, both at the Departmental and Federal levels; supporting economic analysis activities through data collecting and processing; and serving as a contracting officer’s representative for TPO’s economic analysis contracts.

-J’aime Maynard is the CRADA, License & SBIR Administrator for the Technology Partnerships Office (TPO) at the National Institute of Standards and Technology (NIST).
+J’aime Maynard is the Administrator for Cooperative Research and Development Agreements (CRADAs) & the Small Business and Innovation Program under the Technology Partnerships Office (TPO) at the National Institute of Standards and Technology (NIST).

-She has been with the Federal government for over 15 years, and joined NIST in November 2001.
-J’aime has a BA in Political Science from Chestnut Hill College, PA.
+She has been with the Federal government for nearly 20 years, and joined NIST in November 2001.
+J’aime has a degree in Political Science from Chestnut Hill College, PA.